mendix/docs/content/developerportal/deploy/sap-cloud-platform.md

 ### 2.1 Change Cloud Settings{#ChangeCloudSettings}

 In this scenario, you have an existing app which is running in another environment: for instance, on the Mendix Cloud.
-To change this, go to the Cloud Settings tab of the General Settings in the Development Portal.
+To change this, go to the **Cloud Settings** tab of the **General Settings** in the left-hand menu of the Development Portal.

 ![](attachments/sap-cloud-platform/cloud-settings.png)